Friday, 17 February 2012

 Finely chop the ginger, chillies, garlic and onions, add to the dal along with the pasata.
 Part cover the saucepan and let everything cook for 1 hour.

-While the dal is cooking, gather together you other spices.
+While the dal is cooking, gather together your other spices.
 Heat the sunflower oil to a medium heat and add the red birds eye chillies.
 Once they sizzle in the oil, add the curry leaves then the mustard seeds.
 When the mustard seeds start to 'pop' add the asafoetida, gently shake the pan.

 WITH CAUTION: add the oil/spice mix to the saucepan of dal.
 As you are adding hot oil to hot water stand back a little as you add it, the mix will be quite lively!
 Stir well then add the lime juice and salt.
 Continue cooking for between 30 minutes and 1 hour until the dal is translucent but not breaking apart.
 The cooking time cannot be given accurately as much depends on the pan you use, the heat, the brand of dal etc... but it usually takes 2 hours to cook.